Best Mountain Bike Backpacks of 2024

 Hydration

-The 2.5-Liter Hydrapack hydration bladder is enough for almost every day, but you could also slip a water bottle into the main compartment or stash pocket for longer days.
+The 2.5L Hydrapack hydration bladder is enough for almost every day, but you could also slip a water bottle into the main compartment or stash pocket for longer days.
 The drinking tube for the reservoir secures with a magnet, as does the sternum strap.
 While the hydration bladder works great, we did notice a plastic taste when drinking the water.

 Ventilation